temporalio/edu-converters-typescript-code/exercises/codec-server/README.md

 We will use `app.use(cors({origin: 'http://localhost:8233', allowedHeaders:['x-namespace', 'content-type']}))`.

 For the Codec Server, we specify the `allowedHeaders` option to ensure that only requests with headers `x-namespace` and `content-type` can interact with the server.
 This is particularly important for ensuring that only legitimate requests are processed by your server.
-We will also use CORS to allowing traffic specifically to `localhost:8233`, the default address for the Temporal Web UI.
+We will also use CORS to allow traffic specifically to `localhost:8233`, the default address for the Temporal Web UI.

 2. Now you can proceed to integrate your Codec Server with the Web UI.
 You should already have a local Temporal Cluster running that you can access in a browser at `http://localhost:8233` by default.
-In the top-right corner of the Web UI, you should see a 3D glasses icon, where you can access the Codec erver settings:
+In the top-right corner of the Web UI, you should see a 3D glasses icon, where you can access the Codec server settings:

 ![Codec Server settings icon](images/configure-codec-server-button.png)